What the Builder Expects in Your Repo 📦

 - Django (

-For FastAPI and Flask the builder finds your app module by checking, in order: main.py, app.py, asgi.py, wsgi.py, application.py, server.py, app/main.py, app/app.py, src/main.py — preferring the file that actually defines app = FastAPI(...) / app = Flask(...). gunicorn/uvicorn are added to the image automatically if the start command needs them and they’re not in your dependencies.
+For FastAPI and Flask the builder finds your app module by checking, in order: main.py, app.py, asgi.py, wsgi.py, application.py, server.py, app/main.py, app/app.py, src/main.py — preferring the file that actually defines app = FastAPI(...) / app = Flask(...). gunicorn/uvicorn are installed automatically if the start command needs them and they’re not in your dependencies.

 If no framework is recognized and there’s no Procfile or startCommand, the deploy fails and asks you to provide one.